youweicheng/Basic_Web_Crawler/README.md

  3. get_params_2 : facing dict_params, we use urllib.parse.urlencode(parmas) to parse them to url string

  4. request_header : how to add headers and get full url, response and request headers

+ 5. random_user_agent : how to add multiple user-agent and choose randomly everytime.